 Dr Scarlett Howard is a lecturer and research group leader in the School of Biological Sciences at Monash University.
 Her research spans cognition, behaviour, pollination, ecology, zoology, neurobiology, environmental change, and bio-inspired solutions.
 She predominantly works with bees and other insects to explore the cognitive abilities of miniature insect brains.
 Her work on honeybee cognition and pollination spans between collaborations across the world.

-Her past research on neurobiology involved examining the neural basis of simple and complex visual learning in honeybees.
-Previous work into animal cognition examined the numerical abilities, visual perception, illusionary perception, and extrapolative ability in honeybees.
-Her work on honeybee cognition and pollination spans between collaborations in Australia and Europe.
-Scarlett has previously worked at the Bio-Inspired Digital Sensing (BIDS) Lab, School of Media and Communication, RMIT University, the School of BioSciences at the University of Melbourne, and the Experience-Dependent Plasticity in Insects (EXPLAIN) Team in the Research Center on Animal Cognition (CRCA) with CNRS - Université Toulouse III - Paul Sabatier (Toulouse, France).
+Scarlett has previously worked at the Centre for Integrative Ecology (CIE), School of Life and Environmental Sciences at Deakin University, the Bio-Inspired Digital Sensing (BIDS) Lab, School of Media and Communication at RMIT University, the School of BioSciences at the University of Melbourne, the Experience-Dependent Plasticity in Insects (EXPLAIN) Team in the Research Center on Animal Cognition (CRCA) with CNRS - Université Toulouse III - Paul Sabatier (Toulouse, France).